KerolosAtef/Gutenberg-Text-clustering/README.md

-# 1. Introduction
+# 1. Overview
-Following the last assignment, we took the same cleaning and preprocessing code and we adjusted it to follow this assignment’s rules.
-We chose five books of different genres. we put into consideration that these books are large to generate enough data to make a clustering model.
+In this project we selected some books from Gutenburg library from the same category and then select random paragraphs from then and labeled this paragraphs by the book name.</br>
+After creating the dataset we used many transformation algorithms to embed the text to numbers for modeling process like (BERT ,TF_IDF,BOW,Skip gram ,Glove ,LDA ,Word2Vec ,Doc2Vec)<br>
+After this we tried many ML algorithms and chose the champion one which achieved the highest accuracy.<br>

 # 2. Methodology
 ## `      `2.1 data preparing and Preprocessing